Sinapse-Energia/bootloader-stm32/README.md

 ## Decision - FTP folder connection through GPRS

 1. If answer in previous process was GPRS_FTP_FOLDER_FOUND, we jump to "Process - Check availability of new FW".
-2. If answer was differen, jump to "Process - Execution handover to main program"
+2. If answer was different, jump to "Process - Execution handover to main program"

 ## Process - Check availability of new FW

-1. Inside the folder there will be one or two files.
-The main file will be one file ended in .HEX extension, the name is prefixed in bootloader code over Sinapse device. i. e: UPGRADE_STM32F0_020315.HEX
+1. Inside the folder there will be one .BIN file.
+The name describes the version of the FW, so it has to be: FW_NAME_VXpY_ddmmyy, where:
-2. Return NEW_AVAILABLE_FIRMWARE if the name of HEX file matchs with prefixed name in code.
-Return NO_NEW_FIRMWARE exists in another case.

-## Decision - New FW available

-1. If answer in previous process was NEW_AVAILABLE_FIRMWARE, jump to check release date and version
-2. FW name is autodescribed, so it has to accomplish: FW_NAME_VXpY_ddmmyy

-Where:

 FW_NAME: No limitations, end with_